savvy-coders/dap-curriculum/Section03/SQL Slides.md

 ---

-# SQLite Datatypes
+# SQLite Data Types

-## Storage Classes and Datatypes
+SQLite now supports the more detailed and restrictive typing found in other RDBMS systems but it started with Storage Classes.

 Each value stored in an SQLite database (or manipulated by the database engine) has one of the following storage classes:

+---
+## SQLite Storage Classes (Types)
 -   **NULL**.
 The value is a NULL value.
 -   **INTEGER**.
-The value is a signed integer, stored in 0, 1, 2, 3, 4, 6, or 8 bytes depending on the magnitude of the value.
+The value is a signed integer
 -   **REAL**.
-The value is a floating point value, stored as an 8-byte IEEE floating point number.
+The value is a floating point value
 -   **TEXT**.
-The value is a text string, stored using the database encoding (UTF-8, UTF-16BE or UTF-16LE).
+The value is a text string
 -   **BLOB**.
 The value is a blob of data, stored exactly as it was input.

 https://www.sqlite.org/datatype3.html

 ---

-# Exercise One - SQLite
+# Exercise One

 Prerequisites:
 - SQLite - https://www.sqlite.org/download.html